-- Respect the dignity and human rights of colleagues and all others they come into contact with as part of their jobs - Treat everyone fairly and equally, without discrimination on the grounds of race, age, role, gender, gender identity, colour, religion, country of origin, sexual orientation, marital status, dependants, disability, social class, political views or any other class protected by law.
-This includes consideration of all terms and conditions of employment including, but not limited to, recruitment, redundancy, promotion, reward and benefits, training or retirement which must be based on merit
+- Respect the dignity and human rights of colleagues and all others they come into contact with as part of their jobs - Treat everyone fairly and equally, without discrimination on the grounds of race, age, role, gender, gender identity, colour, religion, country of origin, sexual orientation, marital status, dependants, disability, social class or political views.
+This includes consideration for recruitment. redundancy, promotion, reward and benefits, training or retirement which must be based on merit